-Baptism is the means by which one becomes a member of the Christian Church.
+Baptism – also called Christening, is the means by which one becomes a member of the Christian Church.
 Children are baptized on the basis that parents and godparents make the commitments of membership on the child’s behalf.
-(For that reason, godparents should themselves be baptized.
-It is good to confirm this before asking someone who might then be disappointed.)
+For that reason, godparents should themselves be baptized.
+It is good to confirm this before asking someone who might then be disappointed.

-Baptism can take place during the regular Sunday service or at a time following the Sunday service by arrangement with the Parish Priest.
+Baptism can take place during the regular Sunday service or at a time following the Sunday service by arrangement with the Priest-in-Charge.

-If you are seeking baptism for your child, or an adult seeking baptism, you need to contact the Parish Priest to discuss arrangements.
+If you are seeking baptism for your child, or an adult seeking baptism, you need to contact the Priest-in-Charge to discuss arrangements.

 A Marriage solemnized by the church, indicates that the couple are seeking God’s blessing on their life together.